skip to Main Content

 4. Disappearing Menstrual Cycles

 Estrogen triggers serotonin production.
-Serotonin is a feel-good chemical responsible for your good mood.
-When estrogen is low, so is serotonin.
-Some studies show just how essential estrogen is for mental health.
+Serotonin is a feel-good chemical responsible for keeping you in a good mood.
+When estrogen is low, so is serotonin, causing depression, mood swings, and a low sex drive.
+Some studies even show just how essential estrogen is for mental health.

 6. Headaches